TheCalculatorsHub

 How I verified Hardy-Weinberg calculations for a genetics tutorial

-In March 2026, I was building the worked examples for this calculator's FAQ section using a real-world population genetics scenario.
+I was building the worked examples for this calculator's FAQ section a while back, using a real-world population genetics scenario.
 I took a published allele frequency dataset for a human polymorphism (a lactase persistence variant with a known dominant allele frequency of p = 0.72 in a Northern European population) and worked through the full Hardy-Weinberg equilibrium prediction.

 The calculator returned: homozygous dominant (AA) frequency of 0.518, heterozygous (Aa) frequency of 0.403, and homozygous recessive (aa) frequency of 0.079.
 According to the National Human Genome Research Institute's Hardy-Weinberg equilibrium reference, these frequencies are the expected distribution under random mating with no evolutionary pressure, serving as a useful baseline for detecting selection or drift.
 The published dataset confirmed my calculated frequencies within 1 percentage point, validating the calculator's output for the tutorial.